Do you watch anime? Do you love romance stories with a light-hearted feel to them? Then otome anime is just for you!

 However, this doesn’t mean they’re all happy endings!

-Otome anime can include wide spectrum stories such as feudal Japan, European RPG fantasy worlds, or lives of modern schoolgirls in Japan.
+Otome anime can include a wide spectrum of stories such as feudal Japan, European RPG fantasy worlds, or lives of modern schoolgirls in Japan.

 Some otome animes have female protagonists while some males are still seen as members of the audience who exist only to be pined after by the protagonist (aka “fandoms”).